★★ out of ★★★★★

 A Wicker Man rip-off with some surprising and enjoyable twists and turns.
 Directed by Richard Rountree.

 Allegedly Dogged was one of the largest and most well-received horror kickstarter campaigns in UK history.
 It’s easy to see why.
 Director Richard Rowntree (not to be confused with Richard Roundtree of Shaft fame) had a pretty unique and clear, if not somewhat derivative vision of the horror experience he wanted to provide his audience.
 Dogged, from 2017, is an interesting, but amateurish take on the 1973 film the Wicker Man.
-In fact, if you’re looking close enough, you’ll see a copy of Wicker Man smartly propped up on a bedroom shelf.
+In fact, if you’re looking close enough, you’ll see a copy of Wicker Man smartly propped up on a bedroom shelf in one scene of the film.

 As Sam settles back in to island life he’s reacquainted with the long-standing feud between the hippies, the puritanical island folk, and a lowly vagrant known only as the “Woodsman.”
 Sam eventually reconnects with his teenage sweetheart Rachel and they get IT on.
 They are of course being watched by the puritanical island folk and their dalliances quickly become the titillating talk of the town.
 Sam’s Dad is none to pleased, and Rachel’s Dad, the peculiar pastor, is having none of this copulation.
 Sam eventually stumbles upon the cult-i-est of cults.
 Complete with animal masks that would make any furry fan blush — this cult lead by Sam’s nemesis, who also happens to be Rachel’s Dad — takes a rather non-Christian approach to Christian puritanism.
 This all-male animal cult is judge, jury, and executioner.
 They kill all those who don’t comport with their provincial ways and then writhe in their blood.
 Apparently, this puritanical island animal cult is of the opinion that bathing in un-pure blood has a reverse and purifying effect.
 Sure.